CGamesPlay/first-commits/README.md

 If we're using some piece of technology, what do we want to get out of it?
 These checklists correspond to manual checks that get done before I consider the first commit done.
 Many of these checks seem patently obvious, and yet they are all here because they were bugs in the configuration at one point or another.

+#### Basics

+- [ ] TypeScript is supported (though actual type checking may be done as a separate build step).
+- [ ] The development mode supports automatic reloading or hot module loading.
+- [ ] The project builds into production mode properly.

 #### Jest

 - [ ] It detects and runs tests.